Tips for a

 Use a soft-bristle toothbrush.
 Brush gently.
 If your gums bleed when you brush or floss, tell your doctor.

-Be Active for a Healthy Body Be Active
+Be Active for a Healthy Body

 Your body stays fit when you move it.
 If your doctor says it’s okay, keep active.
 Walking and swimming are two ways.